 Instead of sitting in prison for the next decade, this Spolin Law P.C. client will be released in 2025.

-To speak with one of the attorneys at Spolin Law P.C. about SB 1437 or your case, please call us at (310) 409-4453.
+To speak with one of the attorneys or staff members at Spolin Law P.C. about SB 1437 or your case, please call us at (310) 409-4453.
 Our firm handles state and federal criminal appeals and post-conviction matters.